Representation of the People Act 1918: Background

 After the Third Reform Act in 1884, 60% of male householders over the age of 21 had the vote.
 This left 40% who did not – including the poorest in society.
 Thus millions of soldiers returning from World War I would still not have been entitled to vote in the long overdue general election.
-(The last election had been in December 1910.
-An election had been scheduled for 1915, but was postponed to a time after the war.)
+(The last election had been in December 1910.)

 The issue of a female right to vote first gathered momentum during the latter half of the nineteenth century.
 In 1865, the Kensington Society, a discussion group for middle-class women who were barred from higher education, met at the home of India scholar Charlotte Manning in Kensington.
 Following a discussion on suffrage, a small informal committee was formed to draft a petition and gather signatures, led by women including Barbara Bodichon, Emily Davies, and Elizabeth Garrett.
 In 1869, John Stuart Mill published The Subjection of Women in which he attempted to make a case for perfect equality.
 He described the role of women in marriage and how it needed to be changed, and comments on three major facets of women's lives that he felt were hindering them: society and gender construction, education, and marriage.
 He argued that the oppression of women was one of the few remaining relics from ancient times, a set of prejudices that severely impeded the progress of humanity.
 He agreed to present a petition to Parliament, provided it had at least 100 signatures, and the first version was drafted by his step-daughter, Helen Taylor.

-The Suffragettes and Suffragists had pushed for their right to be represented prior to the war, but felt too little had changed, despite violent agitation by the likes of Emmeline Pankhurst and the Women's Social and Political Union.

 The suffragist Millicent Fawcett suggested that the women's right to vote issue was the main reason for the Speaker's Conference in 1917.
 She was frustrated by the resultant age limit, though recognising that there were one and a half million more women than men in the country at the time (due to the loss of life in the First World War), accepted that this would not have wide, cross-party support; many of those in favour of suffrage at the Speaker's Conference still wanted to maintain a male majority.
 Recalling Disraeli's quip, she noted that Britain "is governed not by logic, but by Parliament".